microsoft/Kusto-Query-Language/doc/geo-intersects-2polygons-function.md

 * LinearRingShell encloses at most half of the sphere.
 LinearRing divides the sphere into two regions.
 The smaller of the two regions will be chosen.
 * LinearRing edge length must be less than 180 degrees.
 The shortest edge between the two vertices will be chosen.
 * LinearRings must not cross and must not share edges.
 LinearRings may share vertices.
-* Polygon doesn't necessarily contain its vertices.
+* Polygon contains its vertices.

 > [!TIP]
 > * Using literal Polygon or a MultiPolygon may result in better performance.